Sure Dividend

 We review each of the 68 Dividend Aristocrats every year.
 The next stock to be reviewed in this year’s edition is AbbVie (ABBV).

-This article will discuss AbbVie’s business model, growth potential, and why we rate the stock as a hold for dividend growth investors.
+This article will discuss AbbVie’s business model, growth potential, and valuation.

 Business Overview